 Something for people who divorce later in life to consider is whether it will affect their retirement plans.
 For older couples, super is often their second biggest asset outside the family home.
-As part of the divorce settlement it may be possible to obtain a share of your partner’s accumulated super balance.
-Depending on the split of both your super and other assets, you may no longer have sufficient funds to maintain the retirement lifestyle you were once hoping for.
+Depending on how assets, including your super, are divided when you separate, you may no longer have sufficient funds to maintain the retirement lifestyle you were once hoping for.
 As a result, you might need to reassess your spending and saving habits, or even consider returning to work or working longer than you once anticipated.

 If this applies to you, don’t despair.
 Staying in the workforce can be an excellent way of developing new friendships and networks, on top of the satisfaction of continuing to apply your skills.

-If you’ve reached Age Pension age however (currently 65.5), the reduction in your total assets could mean that you now qualify for a full or part Age Pension.
+If you’ve reached Age Pension age however (currently 66.5), the change in your circumstances could mean that you now qualify for a full or part Age Pension or other benefits and concessions.
 This could supplement your income needs in retirement.
 If that’s a few years away, you might need to draw down on your savings until this becomes available.

 Whatever you decide to do, it’s recommended you seek professional advice first.